The Joy of Typewriting

 Eyes Wide Open

 Mike Bzozowski came by to say he’s trading a law job in New Jersey to work for a publisher in Nashville.
 And to share his enthusiasm for typewriting on his 1940s Royal.
-Also a musician, Mike says he hadn’t expected to like the rhythm and “hearing the keys and the paper,” a happy surprise.
+Also as a musician, Mike hadn’t expected to so like the rhythm and “hearing the keys and the paper,” a happy surprise.
 “You think a lot more about what you put on the page, rather than ‘Delete.'
 Then it’s finished and right there, it’s in your hands.
 Done!
 Once you get over the initial learning curve, you can type very quickly.”

 Mike usually stands when he typewrites songs and personal thoughts.
 And without a video screen to block the field of vision, “you look up more, out the window into the world.
 You are more aware of your surroundings at a typewriter.”

 Net Neutrality and Typewriters

-Gabby Linsalata allowed us to excerpt from her free associations typed on the Tower typewriter she tested here today.
-She’s: “…soon we will meet again with the death of net neutrality, no wifi means the rebirth of me [a typewriter]”.
+Gabby Linsalata allowed us to excerpt from her free associations, gleaned from notes on the Tower typewriter she has been trying out: “…soon we will meet again with the death of net neutrality, no wifi means the rebirth of me [a typewriter]”.

 and Springfield township resident explained, “It’s going to be unaffordable, losing net neutrality.
 I won’t be paying for it.
 We never have had cable at home.
 They will package this up.
 Due to greed and corruption… Naturally, we will be using these typewriters again.”